Case Study: Smart Access & Workforce Control

 Server Platform & Database

-• Unified event storage across employees and locations
+• Unified event storage across locations

-• Audit-ready log history
+• Audit-ready access history

 Admin & Management Panel

-• Role-based access and permissions
+• Role-based permissions

 • Employee and office management

-Web Authorization Panel
+Web Authorization Interface

-Secure access layer for administrators and supervisors.
+Secure access layer for supervisors and administrators.

 • Controlled login and authorization flows

-• Quick access to reports and logs
+• Fast access to reports and logs

-• Operational visibility without manual checks
+• No manual checks required

-Mobile Validator App
+Mobile Validator Application

-• Fast verification and event confirmation
+• Fast event confirmation

-• Supports distributed offices and remote points
+• Support for distributed offices

-• Designed for future biometric/keyless upgrades
+• Designed for biometric/keyless expansion

 3 Results